ENAC-CNPA/Speckle.TopSolid/README.md

 ## Speckle connector for TopSolid

-Speckle is the open source data platform for aec [Speckle](https://speckle.systems/).
+Speckle is an open source data platform for interoperability in AEC [Speckle](https://speckle.systems/).

-TopSolid from Design to Manufacturing, the key to success!
-[TopSolid](https://www.topsolid.fr/) must be installed.
+TopSolid is a CAD-CAM software that allows a continuous workflow from Design to Manufacturing [TopSolid](https://www.topsolid.fr/) it should be installed with a valid license.

 ### Development Setup